daattali/beautiful-jekyll/draft/workload_identity.md

 ## Terraform Code Application Workload Configuration

-GKE Workload Identity Terraform module is a submodule of the google_kubernetes_engine module and is available here: https://registry.terraform.io/modules/terraform-google-modules/kubernetes-engine/google/latest/submodules/workload-identity
+The Google Kubernetes Engine Workload Identity Terraform module is a submodule of the google_kubernetes_engine module and is available here: https://registry.terraform.io/modules/terraform-google-modules/kubernetes-engine/google/latest/submodules/workload-identity

 The following steps guide you through enabling the application workload to use Workload Identity using Terraform.